It’s one of the most intriguing frescoes ever created, and in this post, you’ll discover the ultimate list of facts about the School of Athens.

 11. The architect of the St. Peter’s Basilica helped Raphael a bit

 The early 16th century wasn’t just a period with talented painters.
-There were also a number of talented architects walking around in Rome.
+There were also several talented architects walking around in Rome.
 One of those was Donato Bramante, who is also depicted in the School of Athens as Euclid or Archimedes.

 Bramante was one of the main architects of the largest church in the world, the Renaissance-style St. Peter’s Basilica in Vatican City.